News and Updates

 Could deep-Earth microbes help us frack for oil?

-Researchers are searching for life deep in the shale rock.
-The microbes have the potential to improve oil and gas drilling; life in shale would need to survive incredible pressure, searing heat.
+Researchers search for life deep in the shale rock.
+The microbes have potential to improve oil and gas drilling at incredible depth.

 Report Finds Little Fracking Pollution in Monongahela River

-WBOY 12 reports that a USGS report has found little fracking pollution in the Monongahela River.
-More details at the link.
+WBOY 12 reports a USGS finding showing little fracking pollution in the Monongahela River.

 DOE-Sponsored Project to Study Shale Gas Production